wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-maintenance-troubleshooting/includes/2-portal-maintenance.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Portal Off error message.](../media/portal-off.png)](../media/portal-off.png#lightbox)

-Within the Portals admin center actions are the option to enable the **Portal Maintenance** mode.
+Within the Portals admin center actions is the option to enable the **Portal Maintenance** mode.
 Selecting this mode will provide the portal visitors with a more informational page indicating that the portal is temporarily unavailable.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Portal Maintenance Mode message.](../media/maintenance-mode.png)](../media/maintenance-mode.png#lightbox)